Samsung/tizen-docs/docs/application/dotnet/guides/account/data-sync.md

     int id = SyncClient.AddPeriodicSyncJob(request, SyncPeriod.ThirtyMin, SyncOption.None);
     ```

     You can also add additional parameters to the sync job using values of the [Tizen.Account.SyncManager.SyncOption](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.SyncManager.SyncOption.html) enumeration.
-The value `NoRetry` means that the application does not retry the sync job if it fails, and `Expedited` means that the sync job is handled as soon as possible.
+The value `NoRetry` means that the application does not retry the sync job if it fails, and `Expedited` means that the sync job is handled as soon as possible:

     ```csharp
     id = SyncClient.AddPeriodicSyncJob(request, SyncPeriod.OneHour, SyncOption.NoRetry);
     id = SyncClient.AddPeriodicSyncJob(request, SyncPeriod.OneDay, SyncOption.Expedited);
     ```

--   You can renew a previously registered periodic sync job with the `AddPeriodicSyncJob()` method by using the same [Tizen.Account.SyncManager.SyncJobData](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.SyncManager.SyncJobData.html) instance with new parameters:
+-   You can renew a previously registered periodic sync job with `AddPeriodicSyncJob()` by using the same [Tizen.Account.SyncManager.SyncJobData](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.SyncManager.SyncJobData.html) instance with new parameters:

     ```csharp
     SyncJobData request = new SyncJobData();